The Daily Walk with Love

 Some of the “Secrets” I Have Learned

 [((Featured photograph in this article is Eric Woolfson and Alan Parsons, courtesy of Billboard.com.))]
 I have theorized on this site a lot about comparative religion.
 I have spoken about Logos, Revelation and my thoughts about the real meaning of it, the Yin-yang, the Gaia Hypothesis and much more, and really this has been much more a personal exploration than has meant to be any “definitive” sort of truth.
 I hope you all realize that.
 I have now come to see that the whole yin-yang model about reality is overblown and mainly false.
-I now believe, that as the Bible says, “God IS Life,” that the Source and the Force is Life itself, that there is something very sacred about Life, and that we should honor it and value it much more than our society does.
+I now believe, that as the Bible says (Jesus Himself said it), “God IS Life,” that the Source and the Force is Life itself, that there is something very sacred about Life, and that we should honor it and value it much more than our society does.
 So now I try to “stay centered and balanced and grounded” and not slip too far into either a yin OR a yang framed of mind.
 For those who might wonder at this point what I mean by that, let me give you a sort of word association grouping of what is associated with each of them.
-It is yang/left-brained/logic and words/male/sunny days/Jesus sorts of things against yin/right brained/intuition/darkness/night/Satan sorts of things.
-In western society these conflict terribly but it need not be so, in eastern thought (Hinduism to a large degree and totally in Buddhism and Taoism) yin and yang are considered to be complementary and NOT oppositional at all.
+It is yang: left-brained/ logic and words/ male/ sunny days/ Jesus sorts of things against yin: female/ right brained/ intuition/ darkness/ night/ Satan sorts of things.
+I think the Chinese really messed a lot of people up by putting the whole masculine and feminine into it, don’t you?
+In western society yin and yang conflict terribly but it need not be so, in eastern thought (Hinduism to a large degree and totally in Buddhism and Taoism) yin and yang are considered to be complementary and NOT oppositional at all.
 So I think what is sacred is LIFE, and that although the experience of that life is different during the day and at night, there is nothing particularly sacred or powerful in of itself about the day or the night.
-Thus, my previous ideas that what is sacred is “Life and Light and Love” do need to be rethought.
+Thus, my previous ideas that what is sacred is “Life and Light and Love” may need to be rethought, but certainly these are Holy sorts of goodnesses.
 Of course light is a goodness, and Love is a great force for good, but what is sacred is LIFE itself.
+That’s how it seems to me, as I am given inspiration.

 “Go there or be eternally ignorant”